Secure Your Legacy, Live Your Life

 A typical Estate Planning Package will consist of the following:

 POUR-OVER WILL A Pour-Over Will accompanies every Living Trust.
 It is the document in which you name a legal guardian for your minor child(ren) in the event you become incapacitated or pass away.
 The Pour-Over Will also enables your Successor Trustees to put any omitted assets into your trust after your death.
-You will name a minimum of three Guardians for your minor children and two Executors of your Will.
+You will name a minimum of two Guardians for your minor children and two Executors of your Will.

 DURABLE POWER OF ATTORNEY A Durable Power of Attorney allows you to name an Agent who will be able to exercise certain financial rights in the event you become incapacitated.
 These rights include filing insurance claims, filing taxes, applying for public benefits and taking distributions from retirement accounts.
 Your Agent will be able to sign legal documents for you.
 You will name a minimum of two alternate Agents (people whom you trust to make financial decisions).